infobip/infobip-rtc-ios/README.md

 ```

 ### Receiving a call

 In order to be able to receive incoming calls, your application needs to support several things:

-* VoIP Background mode enabled - Xcode Project > Capabilities > Background Modes, make sure _Voice over IP_, _Background fetch_ and _Remote notifications_ options are checked.
+* VoIP Background mode enabled - `Xcode Project` > `Capabilites`> `Background Modes` and make sure the following options
+  are checked:
+    + `Voice over IP`
+    + `Background fetch`
+    + `Remote notifications`

-* Push Notifications enabled - Xcode Project > Capabilities > Push Notifications
+* Push Notifications enabled - `Xcode Project` > `Capabilites` > `Push Notifications`

-* Voip Services Certificate - Log in to your Apple developer account, find your app under _Identifiers_ option, enable Push Notifications and generate new certificate following the instructions from Apple.
-Go back to your MacBook and import the generated certificate in your Keychain and then export it as .p12 file.
-The exported file will be used later to send push notifications.
+* Voip Services Certificate - Log into your Apple developer account, find your app under `Identifiers` option, enable
+  Push Notifications and generate new certificate following the instructions from Apple.
+Go back to your MacBook and
+  import the generated certificate in your Keychain and then export it as `.p12` file, which will be used later to send
+  push notifications.

-Once the configuration is done, your application must register for push notifications, and you have to set up the incoming call delegate using following code:
+Once the configuration is done, your application must register for push notifications, and you have to set up the
+incoming call delegate using following code:

 ```
 let voipRegistry = PKPushRegistry(queue: DispatchQueue.main)
 voipRegistry.desiredPushTypes = [PKPushType.voIP]